aosabook/500lines/async-web-server/writeup.md

 	                   (WRITE!
 RES SOCK)
 	                   (SOCKET-CLOSE SOCK))))))

 This is the big one.
 It looks mean, but it really amounts to an unrolled loop over the arguments.
-You can see that for every parameter, we're grabbing its value in the `parameters` association list, ensuring it exists, `uri-decode`ing it if it does, and asserting the appropriate properties we want to enforce.
-At any given point, if an assertion is violated, we're done and we return an error (handling said error not pictured here, but the error handlers surrounding an HTTP handler call will ensure that these errors get translated to `HTTP 400` or `500` errors being sent over the wire).
+You can see that for every parameter, we're grabbing its value in the `parameters` association list, ensuring it exists, `uri-decode`ing `it` if it does, and asserting the appropriate properties we want to enforce.
+At any given point, if an assertion is violated, we're done and we return an error (handling said error not pictured here, but the error handlers surrounding an HTTP handler call will ensure that these errors get translated to `HTTP 400` or `500` errors over the wire).
 If we get through all of our arguments without running into an error, we're going to evaluate the handler body, write the result out to the requester and close the socket.

 ### Understanding the Expanders

 If you're more interested in the server proper, skip the next few sections.
-The first thing we're going to do is dissect the code that generates the above expansions.
+The first thing we're going to do is dissect the code that generates the above expansions, then diving into the internal representation of a bunch of different HTTP-related constructs.
 We'll start from the end again.
 In this case, the end of `define-handler.lisp`

 	(defmacro define-closing-handler ((name &key (content-type "text/html")) (&rest args) &body body) `(bind-handler ,name (make-closing-handler (:content-type ,content-type) ,args ,@body)))